hspartali/workspace_snapshots_extension/README.md

 -   ✅ **Effortless Checkpoints**: Instantly save the state of all your project files with a single click.
 The extension automatically detects changes, so you can't accidentally create an empty snapshot.

--   🧠 **Smart Diffs**: Diffs are always relevant.
-When you delete a snapshot, subsequent diffs automatically re-calculate against the new previous state, keeping your history clean and understandable.
+-   🧠 **Sequential Diffs**: See exactly what changed between snapshots.
+Diffs are always calculated against the previous version, giving you a clear, chronological view of your work.
+If you delete a snapshot, the history smartly adjusts.

--   ⚙️ **Toggleable Diff Modes**: Instantly switch between two diff modes using the toggle icon in the title bar:
-    -   `$(git-compare)` **Compare to Previous**: See what changed since the last snapshot.
-    -   `$(files)` **Compare to Workspace**: See how a snapshot version differs from your current live file.

 -   ⏪ **One-Click Restore**: Revert your entire workspace back to the state of any snapshot.
 Perfect for abandoning a failed experiment or returning to a known-good state.